Get to know how to use and manage Control center that is a starting panel of all platform

 This feature is useful in case you would like to only analyze the market or while editing your workspace (mostly to avoid misclicks).

-One of the most vital parts of the Control center is the Workspaces manager.
-It allows you to see, create, edit and delete your working environments as well as lock their modification.
+Workspaces manager allows you to see, create, edit and delete your working environments as well as lock their modification.
 It is represented with the special icon, that opens the list of available Workspaces once being clicked.

 The currently active workspace is marked with the color and has a blue dot on the left side of its name.
 You can switch the current workspace by left-clicking any of available item from the list.
 The bottom part of the list (after separator) consists of actions, referred to the currently active workspace and allows to: